Kamień Pomorski: History

-The town's history dates back to a fishermen's settlement from the 10th and 11th centuries.
-The region became part of Poland soon after the creation of the state in the 10th century.
+Kamień was founded at the turn of the 8th and 9th centuries by the Lechitic Wolinians tribe, and became part of Poland soon after the creation of the state under its first ruler Mieszko I around 967.
+A defensive stronghold was probably built in the 10th century.
+The town was first mentioned in documents in 1124.
 As a result of the 12th-century fragmentation of Poland, it became part of the separate Duchy of Pomerania.
-The town became the seat of a bishopric in 1176 and a Pomeranian diocese.
+The town became the first known capital of the Duchy of Pomerania and, in 1176, the seat of a bishopric.
 In 1180 a mint was established in Kamień.
-From time to time the Dukes of Pomerania would also reside in the town.
+From time to time, the Dukes of Pomerania would also reside in the town.
 By 1228 the Dominicans were involved in the town's religious affairs, and in 1274 it received Lübeck city rights.

-Sweden acquired control of the town at the Peace of Westphalia ending the Thirty Years' War in 1648.
+Sweden acquired control of the town at the Peace of Westphalia ending the Thirty Years' War in 1648, which however stayed part of the Holy Roman Empire.
 Acquired by Brandenburg-Prussia in 1679, the town was made part of the Kingdom of Prussia in 1701.
-From then until 1945 it remained part of Prussia, and from 1871 to 1945 it was also part of Germany.
 It was administered as part of the Prussian Province of Pomerania.
+During World War II, the Germans operated a forced labour subcamp of the Stalag II-D prisoner-of-war camp in the town.
+In 1945, the town became again part of Poland under border changes agreed upon at the Potsdam Conference.

-In 1945, the town was part of the region that became part of Poland under border changes agreed upon at the Potsdam Conference.
+A hoard of early medieval jewellery was discovered during archaeological excavations in Kamień Pomorski in 1959–1961.